grantmcdermott/grantmcdermott.github.io/_posts/2018-09-10-recent-radio-interviews.md

 comments: true
 ---

 Here are two radio interviews that I did recently, covering the [blue paradox](https://doi.org/10.1073/pnas.1802862115){:target="_blank"} and related topics.
-It's like reading the actual paper, except quicker and with a ~~weird~~ cool accent.
+It's like reading the actual paper, except quicker and with an accent.

 - **NPR interview on OBP's "Think Out Loud" with Dave Miller.**